 - Fiordland crested, Eudyptes pachyrhynchus

 - erect-crested, Eudyptes sclateri

 - fairy (also known as little blue), Eudyptula minor

 - African (formerly known as black-footed), Spheniscus demersus

 - Some scientists recognize an 18th species: the white-flippered form of fairy penguin, Eudyptula albosignata.

-- Scientists believe that penguins evolved from flying birds at least 65 million years ago during the Cretaceous Period.
-(Williams, 1995; Harrison et al 2004) As the ancestors of penguins became adapted to an oceanic environment, structural changes for diving and swimming led to the loss of flying adaptations.
+- Scientists believe that penguins diverged from flying birds at least 60 to 65 million years ago during the Cretaceous Period.
+As the ancestors of penguins became adapted to an oceanic environment, structural changes for diving and swimming led to the loss of flying adaptations.

 - To date, the discovery of all penguin fossil fragments has been limited to the Southern Hemisphere.
 Records show that prehistoric penguins were found within the range of present-day penguins.

-- The earliest penguin fossil fragments were found in New Zealand in the mid-1800's.
-The oldest penguin fossils date from 58 to more than 60 million years ago.
-(Williams, 1995)
+- The earliest penguin fossil fragments were found in New Zealand in the mid-1800s.
+The oldest penguin fossils date from 61 to 62 million years ago.

 - The extinct species of penguins began disappearing during the Miocene, about the same time that the number of prehistoric seals and small whales started increasing in the oceans.
 One hypothesis is that seals, whales, and penguins may have competed for the same food source.
 Another hypothesis is that penguins could have become prey for some of these other predators.
 Both factors may have contributed to their extinction.

 - Penguins share molecular and morphological characteristics with birds in the Order Procellariiformes (the albatrosses, shearwaters, and petrels), the Order Gaviiformes (loons and grebes), and frigatebirds (Order Pelecaniformes).